 Vehicles have come on leaps and bounds since Karl Friedrich Benz patented what was believed to be the first true motor car back in 1885/86.
-As well as increased power, presence and speed, vehicles of today boast a wide range of in car technologies with dealers such as TW White and Sons offering some of the best makes and models.
+As well as increased power, presence and speed, vehicles of today boast a wide range of in car technologies with dealers offering some of the best makes and models.
 Swanky features such as high-tech audio systems and in-built sat navs are already commonplace but what can we expect to see in the coming years?

 There’s plenty of reason to believe that we’ll see many big changes to the motor world over the coming years including the introduction of semi-automated vehicles by 2020 – after all, America’s second largest automaker, Ford, are already pursuing self-driving cars and have gathered a team of experts to work on autonomous vehicle development.

 Raj Nair, Ford group vice president of Global Product Development said: “During the next five years, we will move to migrate driver-assist technologies across our product line-up to help make our roads safer and continue to increase automated driving capability.”
 Ford, however, is not the only marque to be working on such futuristic technologies with competitors such as GM, Volkswagen, Audi, Mercedes and Tesla having all announced plans to offer semi-automated driving systems within the next few years.

 Road safety is of paramount importance, which is why driver override systems – which will allow your car to actively disregard your commands and make its own decisions – will be introduced sooner rather than later.
 While we already have vehicles on the road that will apply the brakes even if you fail to do so, this next generation of cars will have new and improved sensor technology meaning that even if you’ve got the accelerator pedal floored the car will halt in an emergency.